ZEISS/zeiss-inspect-app-examples/AppExamples/scripted_diagrams/OSMMapDiagram/doc/Documentation.md

 ## Short description

 The script `LocationScalarElement.py` generates a scripted value element, which passes location information to the diagram service `OSMMapDiagram`.
-The service implemented in `service.py` creates a map from [OpenStreetMap](https://www.openstreetmap.org/) (OSM) data using the Python packages [Cartopy](https://scitools.org.uk/cartopy/docs/latest/index.html) and [Matplotlib](https://matplotlib.org/).
+The service implemented in `service.py` creates a map from [OpenStreetMap](https://www.openstreetmap.org/) (OSM) data using the Python packages [Cartopy](https://scitools.org.uk/cartopy/docs/latest/index.html), [Matplotlib](https://matplotlib.org/) and [NumPy](https://numpy.org/).
 The map's center is defined by the location data.
 The location markers and labels (optional) are added to the map.
 Some map configurations can be set via Preferences ► App-Settings.

 This example demonstrates the flexibility of scripted diagrams.
 It can be used for reporting of measurements acquired 'in the field', e.g. with ZEISS [T-SCAN hawk 2](https://www.handsonmetrology.com/products/t-scan-hawk-2/) or ZEISS [TRITOP](https://www.zeiss.com/metrology/en/systems/optical-3d/3d-photogrammetry/tritop.html).

-> [!WARNING]
-> Only one service function may be used at a time.
-> All diagram services currently not in use must be stopped, otherwise no diagram is created.

 Location information can be provided by
 * Manual input in the GeoLocation element creation dialog